nm3224/Pod5_repo/README.md

 This should create a copy of the file you were working on inside your name folder.
 Double click your name folder and open the copy. **Continue working on the challenge in this file--not the one inside the week folder.**

-### To do after you complete your challenge:

-**Please do not push on main!**

-Create your own branch.
-A good branch name should describe be description. for our purposes, using your name and the challenge name is sufficient.
-For example: `serena-temperature`
-- `git checkout -b [YOUR_BRANCH_NAME]` --> `git checkout -b serena-temperature`

 # To do after you complete your challenge:

 **Please do not push on main!**